Moorea Travel Guide

 By air: a small airport on the island mainly serves flights to and from Tahiti, but you can also fly from Moorea to several stops in the Society Islands, including Huahine, Raiatea, and Bora Bora.
 The airlines flying to Moorea from Tahiti are Air Tahiti (the major domestic carrier) and the smaller Air Moana.

-By ferry: The most convenient way to reach Moorea from Tahiti is by ferry, a scenic journey that takes about 30 minutes.
-Two ferry companies are operating daily schedules, both arriving at the ferry terminal in Vaiare: Aremiti and the slightly faster Terevau.
+By ferry: The most convenient way to reach Moorea from Tahiti is by ferry, a scenic journey that takes about 30-45 minutes, depending on the vessel.
+Three ferry companies operate daily schedules, both arriving at the ferry terminal in Vaiare: the passenger-only Aremiti Express with its fast catamaran and the passenger and vehicle Aremiti II and Terevau.
 Booking ahead of time is not necessary apart from peak seasons and if you’re also transferring a car on the ferry.

 (1) It might still be the case that only the Aremiti Ferry is served by public transportation (see ‘getting around Moorea’).
 (2) If you suffer from motion sickness, take the slightly slower and larger Aremiti boats, and consider taking a pill before departure if the sea is rough.